Rob Holding: Arsenal

 Holding made his return to first team action on 24 September 2019 in Arsenal's 5–0 EFL Cup home victory against Nottingham Forest.
 He marked his return from injury with his first goal at Emirates Stadium, scoring Arsenal's third from a Reiss Nelson corner-kick.
-On 1 August 2020, Holding was selected to start in the FA Cup Final against Chelsea, and went on to win his second winners' medal as Arsenal won their 14th FA Cup.
+On 1 August 2020, Holding was selected to start in the FA Cup final against Chelsea, and went on to win his second winners' medal as Arsenal won their 14th FA Cup.

 On 28 August 2020, Holding was in the starting 11 in the 2020 FA Community Shield, which Arsenal clinched a 5–4 victory over Liverpool in the penalty shootout after the match was 1–1 after 90 minutes.
-On 12 January 2021, Holding committed his future to Arsenal by signing a new three and a half year deal.
+On 12 January 2021, Holding committed his future to Arsenal by signing a new three-and-a-half-year deal.
 He earned his 100th appearance for the Arsenal in the 3–1 victory over Southampton two weeks later.

 On 1 May 2022, Holding scored his first Premier League goal on his 81st appearance in the competition, netting Arsenal's first goal via a Bukayo Saka corner-kick in an eventual 2–1 away victory against West Ham United at the London Stadium.
-Eleven days later, Holding received his first career red card, picking up a second yellow away against rivals Tottenham Hotspur in the 33rd minute of the North London derby after two bookable offences both on Son Heung-min, with Arsenal going on to lose 3–0.
+Eleven days later, he received his first career red card, picking up a second yellow away against rivals Tottenham Hotspur in the 33rd minute of the North London derby after two bookable offences both on Son Heung-min, with Arsenal going on to lose 3–0.

+On 26 April 2023, Holding scored his second Premier League goal in a 4–1 away loss against Manchester City.

+Crystal Palace

+On 1 September 2023, Premier League club Crystal Palace signed Holding for a reported £4 million on a three-year deal.
+He made his debut on 26 September, away to Manchester United in the EFL Cup, playing the whole match and receiving a yellow card in a 3–0 defeat; it would turn out to be his sole appearance for the club.

+In October 2024, manager Oliver Glasner stated that Holding had been frozen out of the squad and was training individually following a disagreement between the pair.
+Holding subsequently deleted all references to Crystal Palace from his Instagram page and unfollowed the club on the platform, and went on to only make sporadic appearances for the under-21 side.

+Loan to Sheffield United

+On 3 February 2025, Holding was signed by EFL Championship club Sheffield United on a loan until the end of the season.
+He departed having featured once for Crystal Palace in the EFL Cup in one and a half years, and having made zero appearances in the Premier League.

+Colorado Rapids

+On 3 August 2025, Holding signed for MLS club Colorado Rapids on an 18-month deal after leaving Crystal Palace as a free agent.